 Kylemore Abbey, County Galway

 When it all gets too much, retreat is the answer.
-And while Ireland’s wild landscapes and winding rivers are the perfect antidote to stress, the island’s centuries-old walled gardens provide a refuge of a different sort.
+And while Ireland’s wild landscapes and winding rivers are the perfect salve to stress, the island’s centuries-old walled gardens provide a refuge of a different sort.

 Hidden within chunky stone walls on vast estates, these lush gardens are survivors of the Big House era, which flourished from the early 1800s right up until the beginning of the 20th century.

 Today, these tall walls have a strong aesthetic value to passing garden lovers.
 But they still retain their original and very valuable function: to raise the temperature of the garden and provide a more protective environment for the plants within.

 Of the hundreds that still exist today, many have been painstakingly and lovingly restored.
 Their crumbling walls skillfully rebuilt and re-pointed; their old glasshouses repaired or reinstated; their pebble paths uncovered; their flower borders expertly replanted.